Regional Australia Bank: Marketing and Customer Demographics

 Regional Australia Bank markets itself as a customer owned bank, meaning that its shareholders are also its member customers.
 This type of structure is commonly associated with a community bank, popular before the deregulation of the financial system in the 1970s in Australia.

 Regional Australia Bank's 36 locations within NSW (2021) are spread mostly across north-western and western NSW.
 In these regions, the median age of the populations are approximately 43 years, compared to 36 years in major cities (Australian Bureau of Statistics Census of Population and Housing, 2016).
 This characteristic of older individuals in regional NSW means that Regional Australia Bank's customers are skewed towards retired or married individuals and families instead of young professionals and families.
 As a result, the bank's products are tailored more towards individual financial stability and sustainability through personalised insurance and loan policies.
 Products lean towards home and business loans, with a focus on sustainable individual and commercial growth of members, as well as offering continual guidance to older customers seeking advice over casual financial management of personal assets.

-In a 2018 deal with Macquarie Telecom, Regional Australia Bank has established an agreement worth over $1 million to provide NBN fibre to its locations to offer new services such as videoconferencing which were previously unfeasible in small rural branches.
+In a 2018 deal with Macquarie Telecom, Regional Australia Bank established an agreement worth over $1 million to provide NBN fibre to its locations to offer new services such as videoconferencing which were previously unfeasible in small rural branches.
 The deal comes as rural banks face an ongoing and increasing disparity with larger metropolitan branches with regard to technical accessibility and efficiency.

 In 2016, Regional Australia Bank launched a partnership with Frank Digital to relaunch their website to be more mobile and tablet accessible and, according to Matt Barbelli, the company's founder, to “act as an extension to Regional Australia Bank’s branches” (2016).